jdmartin86/jdmartin86.github.io/index.md

 **December, 2024:** Spoke about embodiment at the Openmind retreat in Singapore.
 **December, 2024:** Started as a Research Fellow at [Openmind](https://www.openmindresearch.org/).
 **October, 2024:** Talk at the [Openmind](https://www.openmindresearch.org/) retreat in Banff, Alberta.
-**October, 2024:** Seattle Minds and Machines Talk: The Methodological Tangle of AI Research.
+**October, 2024:** Seattle M&Ms Talk: The Methodological Tangle of AI Research.
 **August, 2024:** UofA Teatime Talk: The Methodological Tangle of AI Research.
 **August, 2024:** Attending [RLC](https://rl-conference.cc/) in Amherst, Massachusetts.
 **July, 2024:** New paper on Meta-Gradient Search Control: [[pdf](https://arxiv.org/pdf/2406.19561)].